JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-on-DigitalOcean.md

 sidebar_position: 5
 ---

-Here we explain how to install JATOS in the cloud by using [DigitalOcean](https://www.digitalocean.com).
-DigitalOcean is a cloud provider (like _AWS_, _Google Cloud_, _Azure_ etc.).
-We provide this example because DigitalOcean is comparatively easy to use and has good documentation - but we have no connection to DigitalOcean whatsoever.
+This guide explains how to install JATOS in the cloud using [DigitalOcean](https://www.digitalocean.com).
+DigitalOcean is a cloud provider (like AWS, Google Cloud, Azure, etc.).
+We use DigitalOcean as an example because it is easy to use and has good documentation, but we have no affiliation with them.

-**Keep in mind: A server in the cloud will cost money (depending on the size $5 to $50 / month (and more)) and to open an account with DigitalOcean you will need a credit card.**
+**Note:** A cloud server costs money (typically $5–$50/month or more), and you’ll need a credit card to open a DigitalOcean account.

-## Set up a simple JATOS server on DigitalOcean
+## Set up a Simple JATOS Server on DigitalOcean

-First we want to set up a simple JATOS server without encryption (HTTPS) or a domain name.
+First, we’ll set up a basic JATOS server without encryption (HTTPS) or a custom domain name.

-DigitalOcean offers something called _Droplet_, that is basically a virtual machine, and we want to use it as a server for JATOS.
-If everything runs smoothly you don't have to use the terminal at all.
-You can watch the video here or follow the instructions further down.
+DigitalOcean offers _Droplets_, which are virtual machines you can use as servers.
+If everything goes smoothly, you won’t need to use the terminal at all.
+You can watch the video below or follow the instructions further down.

 import ReactPlayer from 'react-player'

 <ReactPlayer controls width='100%' height='100%' url='/deploy_to_digitalocean_wo_domain_and_encryption.mp4' />

-1. Set up an account with [DigitalOcean](https://www.digitalocean.com/) - you'll have to provide billing information.
+1. Set up an account with [DigitalOcean](https://www.digitalocean.com/) (billing information required).

-1. Create a _Droplet_ (this is what DigitalOcean calls a virtual machine that we want to use as a server).
+2. Create a _Droplet_ (DigitalOcean's term for a virtual machine).

-1. Choose the _Region_ that is nearest to your users.
+3. Choose the _Region_ nearest to your users.

-1. Choose an image from _Marketplace_: select one with _Docker_ on _Ubuntu_ pre-installed.
+4. Choose an image from _Marketplace_: select one with _Docker_ on _Ubuntu_ pre-installed.

-1. Choose a _Size_: For _Droplet type_ often _Basic_ is enough and for _CPU options_: _Regular_.
-Choose memory 1 to 4 GB according to your expected server load.
-Don't spend to much time on this, choose the smaller one - you can increase the size later on.
-If you just want to try it out: a _Regular_ with 1GB for will do it.
+5. Choose a _Size_: For most cases, _Basic_ with _Regular_ CPU and 1–4 GB memory is sufficient.
+If you're just trying it out, 1 GB is enough.
+You can resize later if needed.

-1. Choose an _authentication method_
+6. Choose an _authentication method_.

-1. Click on _Advanced Options_ and activate _Add Initialization scripts_.
-Then copy+paste the following script in the text field:
+7. Click on _Advanced Options_ and enable _Add Initialization scripts_.
+Then copy and paste the following script into the text field:

    ```shell
    #!/bin/bash
    docker run -d --restart=always -p 80:9000 jatos/jatos:latest
    ```

-   You can change 'latest' to the [specific version](https://hub.docker.com/r/jatos/jatos/tags) you need.
+   You can change `latest` to a [specific version](https://hub.docker.com/r/jatos/jatos/tags) if needed.

-1. Finally click the _Create Droplet_ button
+8. Click the _Create Droplet_ button.

-1. Try out your JATOS: Now the server is being created which can take a couple minutes.
-Copy the server's (aka Droplet) IP address into your browser's address bar and if everything went well, you will see a JATOS login screen.
+9. Wait a few minutes while your server is created.
+Copy the Droplet's IP address into your browser's address bar.
+If everything went well, you should see the JATOS login screen.

-1. Log in with the default credentials 'admin' and 'admin'.
+10. Log in with the default credentials 'admin' and 'admin'.

-Done!
-Now you have a basic JATOS server accessible from the Internet.
+**Done!** You now have a basic JATOS server accessible from the Internet.

-**Don't forget to change your admin user's password.** Go to the admin user page (top-right corner) and and press button _Change Password_.
+**Important:** Change your admin user's password immediately.
+Go to the admin user page (top-right corner) and click _My Password_.

-DigitalOcean charges you by the second.
-So if you want to create a new JATOS server because something went wrong, just destroy the current one and start over again.
+DigitalOcean charges by the second.
+If you want to create a new JATOS server (e.g., if something went wrong), simply destroy the current one and start over.

+---

 ## Destroy your JATOS server

-If you want to destroy your server, go to your Droplet's page in DigitalOcean and click on _More_ -> _Destroy_.
-This will completely remove your JATOS server and delete all data that was collected with it.
-It will also delete any studies you uploaded.
+To destroy your server, go to your Droplet's page in DigitalOcean and click _More_ → _Destroy_.
+This will completely remove your JATOS server and delete all collected data and uploaded studies.

+---

-## Set up JATOS with HTTPS and a domain
+## Set up JATOS with HTTPS and a Domain

-This part is **optional** and is only necessary if you want to have your own domain name instead of an IP and use encryption (HTTPS).
+This part is **optional** and only necessary if you want your own domain name and encrypted (HTTPS) access.

 We will use [Traefik](https://github.com/traefik/traefik) as a proxy.
-Traefik adds encryption out-of-the-box (by using [Let’s Encrypt](https://letsencrypt.org/)) and is [open source](https://github.com/traefik/traefik) and free to use.
+Traefik provides encryption out-of-the-box (using [Let’s Encrypt](https://letsencrypt.org/)), is [open source](https://github.com/traefik/traefik), and free to use.

-**Get your own domain name**: Sorry, we can't give you a domain name - you have to get your own.
-But there are plenty domain name registrars that help you with this business (just search for "domain registrars").
-Another option is to talk to your IT department and convince them to give you a subdomain for free.
+**Get your own domain name:**
+You need to obtain a domain name from a registrar or ask your IT department for a subdomain.

-Now with a domain name you can encrypt your server's communication with HTTPS.
+With a domain name, you can encrypt your server's communication with HTTPS.

-But first a **summary of the work flow**:
+### Summary of the workflow

-1. Create droplet
+1. Create Droplet
-1. Set up your DNS
+2. Set up your DNS
-1. Restart droplet
+3. Restart Droplet
-1. Wait until you can reach the webpage
+4. Wait until you can reach the webpage

 ### Create Droplet

-To create a JATOS server with Traefik follow the instructions of the first section ([Set up a simple JATOS server on DigitalOcean](/JATOS-on-DigitalOcean.html#set-up-a-simple-jatos-server-on-digitalocean)) but in the field for the _Add Initialization scripts_ put the following script:
+Follow the instructions above to create a JATOS server, but in the _Add Initialization scripts_ field, use the following script:

 ```shell
 #!/bin/bash